 I was also quickly told if cutting dairy was too hard I could switch to a special formula.
 It wasn’t until the thought of having to switch to formula did I realize how much I loved breastfeeding.
-I was determined to continue through her food intolerances or allergies.
+I was determined to continue through her food allergies.

 Removing dairy from my diet was a lot harder than I thought it was going to be, my love for cheese is no joke.
 I mentioned our new struggle in a Facebook mom group and I was given information on other groups with infants experiencing the same thing.

-I joined a dairy-free breastfeeding group and was surprised by the information.
+I joined a dairy-free breastfeeding (DFBF) group and was surprised by the information.
 It didn’t seem to line up with the studies provided.
 The group mentioned the “detox period” of eliminating food proteins from my diet would take weeks.
 Then it would take weeks for it to clear the baby's system.

 So here I was, having a baby with blood in her diapers and I wasn’t going to see improvement until 6-8 weeks?
 I couldn’t accept this answer.